 - A. APPROVAL.
 For a show to be approved, the following classes must be offered.
 Open Regular Registry:

 - 1. Stallions.
 Four (4) Halter classes for stallions.

 - a.
 Yearlings.

 - b.
 Two-Year-Olds.

 - c.
 Three-Year-Olds.

 - d.
 Four-Year-Olds and older.

 - 2. Mares.
 Four (4) Halter classes for mares.

 - a.
 Yearlings.

 - b.
 Two-Year-Olds.

 - c.
 Three-Year-Olds.

 - d.
 Four-Year-Olds and older.

 - 3. Geldings.
 Two (2) Halter classes for geldings.

 - a.
 Yearlings and Two-Year-Olds.

 - b.
 Three-Year-Olds and older.

 - 4. Performance.
 Four (4) Performance contests.
 Rule SC-190.A.

 - 5. Open Solid Paint-Bred/Breeding Stock. (see Rule SC-325.K.)

 - a.
 Six (6) Halter classes to include:

 - 1. at least two (2) mare classes and

 - 2. at least two (2) gelding classes and

 - 3. at least two (2) stallion classes

 - b.
 Three (3) performance classes.

 - B. AGE DIVISIONS.
 Age divisions may be added for halter and performance events if entries justify.

+- C. EXCEPTIONS:

+- One (1) or two (2) judge shows, that are not held in conjuction with any other APHA approved show or special event, are not required to offer the minimum class requirements, pending APHA approval.

-- C. EXCEPTION: Upon written request, in special cases the Board of Directors of the Association may approve single classes for APHA points.
+- 2. Upon written request, in special cases the Board of Directors of the Association may approve single classes for APHA points.
 Such APHA approved classes must use an approved APHA judge(s) and the horse show must utilize the show rules as set forth in this Rule Book.

 - D. An APHA horse show may hold concurrent classes with other equine associations.
 The horses will work one time for each class and the judge(s) will judge the class for exhibitors in the APHA and the other equine associations concurrently.